polterguy/magic/README.md

 ![The Magic dashboard, showing the Chatbot Wizard and the cloudlet's MCP URL](images/dashboard.png)

-The sidebar is the whole platform: **Hyper IDE** for editing, running and *replaying* any file on the server, **Playground** for executing Hyperlambda without saving it first, **SQL Studio** for querying and designing databases, **Endpoint Generator** for turning tables into secured CRUD endpoints and importing third-party APIs from their OpenAPI specifications, plus users and roles, scheduled tasks, machine learning, and the plugin store.
+The sidebar is the whole platform: **Hyper IDE** for editing, running and *replaying* any file on the server, **Playground** for executing Hyperlambda without saving it first, **SQL Studio** for querying and designing databases, **Endpoint Generator** for turning tables into secured CRUD endpoints, wrapping caller-supplied code in a role-scoped sandbox, and importing third-party APIs from their OpenAPI specifications, plus users and roles, scheduled tasks, machine learning, and the plugin store.

 Your cloudlet is also an **AI agent**.
 With the MCP plugin installed, the URL at the top hands any MCP-capable agent your endpoints as tools.
 The **Chatbot Wizard** goes the other way: give it a website, and it crawls the site, turns what it finds into training data, and hands you an embeddable chatbot grounded in your own content.